9th – 14th JUNE 2019

 FREQUENTLY ASKED QUESTIONS

-Yes, nearly all nationalities need a visa to visit Sri Lanka.
-A 30 day visa can be obtained on arrival at the airport for $20 for residents of SAARC countries or $35 for other countries.
-Alternatively an ETA (Electronic Travel Authorisation) can be applied for in advance here for a fee of $15 for residents of SAARC countries, or $30 for other countries.
+Yes.
+Nearly all nationalities need a visa to visit Sri Lanka.
+An ETA (Electronic Travel Authorisation) can be applied for in advance here for a fee of $15 USD for residents of SAARC countries, or $30 USD for other countries.